NTEN’s Commitment to Diversity, Equity, and Inclusion

 We encourage and invite your feedback.
 To support accountability and to be accessible as we continue to do this work, we hope that you will share your ideas, questions, and experiences with us.
-You can do so by contacting me by phone (503-272-8747) or email (firstname.lastname@example.org) at any time, or you can submit anonymous feedback by using this online form.
+You can do so by contacting us by phone (503-272-8800) or email (email@example.com) at any time, or you can submit anonymous feedback by using this online form.
 Our DEI committee meets regularly.
 If you would like to join one of these meetings to observe, join the conversation, or even add something to the agenda, you are welcome to do so—just contact us for scheduling.

 What NTEN’s DEI Commitment Means for Our Work